Stock market today: Wall Street rises after data on the economy stomps expectations

 Of course, critics say traders on Wall Street are still overly optimistic about how many times the Federal Reserve will cut interest rates in 2024, and when it will begin.
 Traders are betting on a roughly coin flip’s chance for six cuts this year, which would be double what the Fed has indicated.

-Wall Street also added to bets following the morning’s economic reports that the Fed would begin cutting rates as soon as March, bumping the probability closer to 50%, according to data from CME Group.
+Wall Street also added to bets that the Fed would begin cutting rates as soon as March following the morning’s economic report.
+They bumped the perceived probability closer to 50%, according to data from CME Group.

 “The problem for traders is that rate cut expectations still have a ways to go to adjust to the reality that the Fed doesn’t need to be in a hurry to cut,” said Brian Jacobsen, chief economist at Annex Wealth Management.